Color in photography is a powerful tool to control the mood and grab the viewer’s attention.

 Notes and Keepsakes is one of my favourite photos.
 I used a wooden background and a couple of craft paper notebooks to set the warm and cosy mood.

-How to Add Some Variety to Your Palette
+Add Some Variety to Your Palette by Using Other Colors

 In food photography, you can add accessories which bring out the color of your main dish using contrast.